python/typing/docs/spec/concepts.rst

 Python objects; rather, it represents a (bounded) range of possible sets of values.

-In the same way that ``Any`` does not represent "the set of all Python objects" but rather "an unknown set of objects", ``tuple[int, Any]`` does not represent "the set of all length-two tuples whose first element is an integer."
+In the same way that :ref:`Any` does not represent "the set of all Python objects" but rather "an unknown set of objects", ``tuple[int, Any]`` does not represent "the set of all length-two tuples whose first element is an integer".
 That is a fully static type, spelled ``tuple[int, object]``.
 By contrast, ``tuple[int, Any]`` represents some unknown set of tuple values; it might be the set of all tuples of two integers, or the set of all tuples of an integer and a string, or some other set of tuple values.

 In practice, this difference is seen (for example) in the fact that we can assign an expression of type ``tuple[int, Any]`` to a target typed as